Building a responsive, user focused website for a small business

 The business wanted to capture email subscriptions and increase phone and online ordering sales.

-We wanted to know who Cafe Hey’s customers were, how their peers and small business restaurant competitors offered to their customers, and what the cafe’s current web presence conveyed to their users.
+I wanted to know who Cafe Hey’s customers were, how their peers and small business restaurant competitors offered to their customers, and what the cafe’s current web presence conveyed to their users.

-Before ideating on solutions, got to know Cafe Hey’s users (customers) in interviews at the cafe itself.
+Before ideating on solutions, I got to know Cafe Hey’s users (customers) in interviews at the cafe itself.

-We talked to four people to dive deeper into:
+I talked to four people to dive deeper into:

 - What their values were